 Yoodley is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Who is the Billing Responsible Party (BRP)?
+Who is Referred to as the BRP or Billing Responsible Party?

 The following can only be done by the BRP and approved users on Business & Government accounts: